-We encourage you to attend Conference and leave with creative tools and inspiration to chart your course as part of the wonderful occupational therapy profession being Resilient.
+We welcome your attendance and the opportunity to leave with creative tools and inspiration to chart your course as part of the wonderful occupational therapy profession being Resilient.
 Renewed.
 Rising!
 The Conference continues to provide high caliber, peer-reviewed, presentations and poster sessions focusing on innovative solutions.